About Me

 Just be careful when bargaining, the people are quite tough.
 I saw some western people how the bought a fake bag for maybe 10% discount.
 When I bargain, I beat down the price at least 70%, if not I don't buy.
 And it works.
 If they don't give you your price, go on, either they'll come after you and give you your price or you find someone else with the same thing and start over.
 Sooner or later you will be lucky.
 Don't buy too fast.

 Well, the best way to see the big Buddha is by sky train.
 If you're afraid of heights, better take a bus or cab, if not, take the sky train!
 It's a unique experience, it costs about 10eur (return ticket, per person).
-The ride is about 25min, you rise above the sea and mountains and you see the whole airport and the beautiful nature of the Lantau island.
-Even though I felt a bit unwell at first, I didn't regret to take the sky train.

 After going to so many places, the next 2 days we just took it easy, we stayed in Mongkok a lot, went to eat and shop there, slept longer.
 We were exhausted!
 So when we packed all the things for the check out, I suggested to go to the Victoria peak.
 It's one of the top destinations in Hong Kong, every tourist must go there.
 We had a whole afternoon to spend, the flight back was at 2020.
 We checked out at 12h, it wasn't a warm goodbye from the auntie in charge.
 And we took the train to Central, walked outside, followed the signposts for the Peak tram.